 Enterprise users who haven't already invested in project and portfolio management (PPM) software aren't in any hurry to do so, new SearchCIO.com research shows.
-They say it's either too expensive or doesn't
+They say it's either too expensive or doesn't address their biggest PPM pain points -- resource allocation and cost-benefit analysis.
+So, many are using Microsoft Project and SharePoint to manage their IT projects and portfolios.

 With that data just in from CIO interviews and our PPM and governance survey (see box), some industry experts counter that there are affordable options for PPM software and that the latest versions are more configurable than users realize.